-(A) DGR categories should be simplified and aggregated for welfare and development work in Australia and overseas
+Recommendation 2: DGR categories should be simplified and aggregated for welfare and development work in Australia and overseas

-As an overseas aid organisation with a growing domestic programs, we currently hold three DGR endorsements (OAGDS, NCF and PBI), and have previously held an additional DGR developed country relief fund to respond to the Japanese earthquake and tsunami.
+As an overseas aid organisation with a growing domestic program, we currently hold three DGR endorsements (OAGDS, NCF and PBI), and have previously held an additional DGR endorsement in respect of a developed country disaster relief fund to respond to the Japanese earthquake and tsunami.
 Each of these endorsements has its own requirements and rules that must be complied with.
 The existing system is complicated, inconsistent and cumbersome.